How to work with an architect

 These guidelines consider aspects like the impact on neighbours and the environment.
 A successful application aligns with these standards and integrates community concerns.
 As a homeowner, understanding this process simplifies compliance and ensures a smooth project commencement.

-Understanding the role of building permits in your project
+Building permits' role in your project

 Building permits, distinct from planning permission, focus on the technical aspects of construction.
 They ensure your project adheres to building regulations.
 These regulations cover safety, energy efficiency, and accessibility standards.
-An architect's role here is pivotal.
+An architect's role here is central.
 They ensure designs meet these comprehensive criteria.

 As a client, familiarising yourself with these requirements helps in appreciating the complexity and necessity of this stage.
 It also aids in effective communication with your architect regarding design feasibility.